pawel-napieracz/cordova-plugin-onegini/README.md

 ## Source structure
 This app is build with the [Vue.js](https://vuejs.org) framework.
 Every view has it's own component in `src/views`, containing all it's HTML, JS and CSS.
-Components (like buttons or lists for specific items) are placed in `src/components`.
+Components (like buttons or lists for specific items) are located in `src/components`.

 ## Running the Example app